beelzebielsk/turbo-fiesta/notes.md

   for each party to send messages at the same time.
 - The select call keeps returning immediately because the socket is always writable.
 There's always some space to write.
+- Looks like if I give select three empty lists and let it block, it will block forever.

 Useful Links:
 Overview of diff methods of concurrency